JoshuaGross/rs-lambda-calculus/README.md

 I wrote this in December 2020 as a way to play with Rust, Nom, and brush up on Lambda Calculus basics.

+Unfortunately, only relatively simple expressions work - notably, the Y combinator will cause a stack overflow.

 ## Usage

 1. `cargo run examples/X` to compile the program and run a particular example.